mviereck/x11docker/README.md

      - Try with reduced container isolation.
 If it works, drop options one by one until the needed one(s) are left.
      - If `--cap-add ALL` helps, find the [capability](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) you really need and add only that one.
      - If `--privileged` helps, your application probably needs a device in `/dev`.
 Find out which one and share it with e.g. `--device /dev/snd`.
 Try also `--sharedir /dev/udev/data:ro`.
+       - Please, don't use `--privileged` as a solution.
+It allows too much access to host and fatally breaks container isolation.
+Investigate the permissions your container needs indeed.
    - You can run container applications as root with `--user=root`.
  - A few applications need [DBus](#dbus).
 Install `dbus` in image and try option `--dbus`.
 If that does not help, try option `--dbus-system`.
  - A few applications need systemd.
 Install `systemd` in image and try option `--systemd`.